- Mon - Fri

 - Department submits Honorarium Payment Form and W9 to Accounts Payable and certifies that performance of services fall within the above definition of an honoraria.

-Performer Payment Process
+Performer and Speaker Payment Process

 For speakers, musicians, singers, dancers, etc. contracts are required for performers in this category.
 For more information, contact Procurement.